 I take aripiprazole.
 Can it make it harder for me to get pregnant?

-Does taking aripiprazole during my pregnancy increase the chance of miscarriage?
+Does taking aripiprazole increase the chance for miscarriage?

 Miscarriage can occur in any pregnancy.
-It is not known if aripiprazole increases the chance of miscarriage.
-One study of women taking aripiprazole during pregnancy showed an increased chance of miscarriage, but others have not.
-Untreated psychiatric illness can also increase the chance of miscarriage.
+Based on the studies reviewed, it is not known if aripiprazole increases the chance for miscarriage.
+One study looking at the use of aripiprazole in pregnancy showed an increased chance for miscarriage, but others have not.
+Untreated or under-treated psychiatric illness can also increase the chance for miscarriage.

-Does taking aripiprazole increase the chance of having a baby with a birth defect?
+Does taking aripiprazole increase the chance of birth defects?

 Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
 Based on the studies reviewed, it is not known if aripiprazole increases the chance for birth defects above the background risk.
 Two small studies and one large study did not show an increased chance for birth defects when aripiprazole was taken during pregnancy.

 I need to take aripiprazole throughout my entire pregnancy.
 Will it cause withdrawal symptoms in my baby after birth?

-There have been reports of babies whose mothers took aripiprazole during late pregnancy that had withdrawal symptoms after birth.
-Symptoms of withdrawal might include jitteriness, problems breathing, shaking, sleepiness, problems eating, and rigid muscles or low muscle tone.
-Because of the lack of studies, we are not able to say if the chance of this happening is high or low.
-In some babies the symptoms will go away quickly.
-Other babies may need treatment in the hospital to recover.
+There have been reports of babies exposed to aripiprazole during late pregnancy who had withdrawal symptoms after birth.
+Symptoms of withdrawal can include jitteriness, breathing problems, shaking, sleepiness, eating problems, rigid muscles, or low muscle tone.
+Because of the lack of studies, it is not known if the chance of this happening is high or low.
+In some babies the symptoms will go away quickly, while other babies may need treatment in the hospital to recover.
+Babies who have been exposed to aripiprazole during pregnancy can be watched for signs of withdrawal after delivery.

-Will taking aripiprazole during pregnancy affect my baby’s behavior or cause learning problems?
+Does taking aripiprazole in pregnancy affect future behavior or learning for the child?